 Colleagues, Board members, and volunteers (Wardens) are all ambassadors playing a crucial role in building our reputation.
-The way we behave and communicate has a huge impact.
+The way we behave and how we think about the Board can have a huge impact.
 Good internal communication is important in helping us achieve our objectives.

-The employee team consists of 14 people.
-Around 350 active voluntary wardens contribute a significant number of hours of practical conservation and promotional work across the Cotswolds.
+The Board's employee team consists of 14 people.
+Around 350 active voluntary wardens contribute a significant number of hours of practical conservation and promotional work for the Board.
 There are 37 members of the Board, 15 of whom are appointed by local authorities, 14 by Secretary of State and eight nominated by parish councils.
 Board members bring a diverse portfolio of experience, and a range of strengths and interests that help the Board carry out its duties.

-Employees, Board members, and volunteers are all representatives of the National Landscape therefore good internal communication is essential so that we all:
+Employees, Board members, and volunteers are all representatives of the Board and the AONB, therefore good internal communication is essential so that we all:

-- Feel valued, supported, and motivated - Are proud to act as 'ambassadors' for the National Landscape - Are informed about our activities, policies, and plans - Are able to clearly communicate to external audiences what the Board is and what it does - Create a 'can do' culture and build a committed and high performing organisation focused on achieving the Board's objectives; - Learn and are inspired: colleagues and volunteers are a vital source of information and ideas.
+- Feel valued, supported, and motivated - Are proud to act as 'ambassadors' for the Board; - Are informed about the Board's activities, policies, and plans - Are able to clearly communicate to external audiences what the Board is and what it does - Create a 'can do' culture and build a committed and high performing organisation focused on achieving the Board's objectives; - Learn and are inspired: colleagues and volunteers are a vital source of information and ideas.